How A Better Night’s Sleep Can Boost Your Mental Health This Winter

 Increase Your Vitamin D Intake

 While it is difficult to spend time outside when the weather is less than welcoming, even a few moments in the fresh air can really help you to feel more alive, if a little cold.
 And yet in winter, because of the absence of the sun, it can be difficult to get the Vitamin D that you need, which is why taking supplements like D2 (plant based vitamin D) can give you extra Vitamin D that you are unable to obtain from the sunlight.
 You can also boost your vitamin D by eating fatty fish like mackerel or if you are a vegetarian like myself, then fortified cereals, egg yolks, tofu and soy are all great alternatives for Vitamin D. For example a delicious tofu curry would be a great source of Vitamin D, that will more than make up for the lack of it during the colder months.
+Plus a better diet and a better lifestyle will aid you in getting a better night’s sleep because you are fortifying your mind, body and soul.

 Spend Quality Time With Loved Ones

 It goes without saying that too much time spent in isolation can be detrimental to your mental health, especially if you have SAD, depression or anxiety.
 After all not only has loneliness been linked to cognitive decline-especially in seniors- but it has also been attributed to an increase in medical conditions like fatal cardiovascular disease, with loneliness and social isolation being linked to a 29% increased risk of a heart attack or angina, and a 32% increased risk of having a stroke.
 But how can spending time with others decrease our risk of disease?
 Well it is simple, when we are with others, we are technically ‘on the go’ and active, which means that we are making healthier choices by spending time with others.
-After all mental stimulation is proven to have physical benefits like a better immune system, better quality of sleep and can increase our productivity levels tenfold.
+After all mental stimulation is proven to have physical benefits like a better immune system, a better night’s sleep and can increase our productivity levels tenfold.

 It has also been proven that adults who are more socially connected are healthier and live longer than those who are more isolated, because ‘stress’ or ‘sadness’ can be caused by isolation and loneliness.
 Not only is spending quality time with friends or family a great way to feel better when it’s cold and dark outside, but it is a great stress-reliever, because you have the ability to ‘talk to others’, without spending too much time by yourself.
 Another theory states that social interactions may act as a buffer, protecting you from the potentially harmful effects of ongoing stress and the way your body responds to it, thus warding off potentially fatal diseases like heart attacks, strokes and dementia.
 I would also mention that if you are finding the winter blues particularly difficult please don’t suffer in silence, talking to an expert about your feelings may enable you to get to the bottom of why you are feeling so low.